jhnj/wikipedia-graph/README.md

 Where all fields are 32bit integers

 #### index.db
-A sqlite3 database containing one table `pages`with the titles of all articles and their offsets in `graph.bin`
+A sqlite3 database containing one table `pages` with the titles of all articles and their offsets in `graph.bin`

+## ToDo
+ - Read xml from StdIn to be able to pipe the file directly from `bzip2` to the parser as the real wiki dump is rather big uncompressed
+ - Test performance and process real wiki dump (AWS?)
+ - Improvements to searching
+   * Currently crashes if article not found
+   * Currently case sensitive (add nocase index to db?)
+   * Non cli, maybe telegram bot?